Connecticut fishing license: Cost, Who Needs one & How To Buy

 Connecticut has some of the best inland fishing in the northeast of the US and some great sea and river fishing for striped bass.

-Before we discuss the relevant licenses available, a few brief words on what to expect fishing in Connecticut.
+Before we discuss the relevant licenses available, a few brief words on what to expect in fishing in Connecticut.

 Fishing in Connecticut